gyan-cell/All-Config/README.md

 # All-Config

-These are all the configs i use To see the config switch to master branch!
+These are all the configs i use to see the config switch to master branch!